 As you might imagine, there are still not many works for saxophone and bassoon duo.
-We strive to change that by commissioning composers from a wide range of musical styles to build a new repertoire, which in turn will introduce a growing audience to the endless possibilities of new music.
+We strive to change that by commissioning composers from a wide range of musical styles and diverse backgrounds to build a new repertoire, which in turn will introduce a growing audience to the endless possibilities of new music.

 Sean Fredenburg serves as the Instructor of Saxophone at Portland State University where he teaches applied saxophone, chamber music, aural skills, and woodwind techniques.
 He is dedicated to promoting new music works by many bright young composers.
 Outside of the university setting, he is the saxophone chamber music coach for the Portland Youth Wind Ensemble, and appears as artist faculty at Woodwinds at Wallowa Lake.
 He has also previously served as instructor of saxophone and world music at Blue Lake Fine Arts Camp.
 Sean holds degrees from Louisiana State University, the University of North Carolina at Greensboro, and a Doctorate of Musical Arts degree from the University of Oregon.
 His primary teachers have been Griffin Campbell, Steven Stusek, and Idit Shner.